EmeraldThunder1/BlockWeb/README.md

 # ScratchWeb

 Someone in a scratch forum thread asked if it was possible to create a website with scratch.
-The answer of course is technically yes but requires familliality with api's  and web development, a skill which some people on scratch may not know.
+The answer of course is technically yes but requires familliality with APIs  and web development, a skill which some people on scratch may not know.
 To allow people to do this and create their own website with an easy and familliar language I created ScratchWeb.

 Unfortunatly to share it on scratch I have to build in certain restrictions to the site.
 These include: